shopsys/monorepo-tools/docs/contributing/releasing-a-new-version-of-shopsys-framework.md

-# Releasing a new version
+# Releasing a new version of Shopsys Framework

-For releasing a new version, we are leveraging `release` command from [symplify/monorepo-builder](https://github.com/Symplify/MonorepoBuilder) package.
+For releasing a new version of Shopsys Framework, we are leveraging `release` command from [symplify/monorepo-builder](https://github.com/Symplify/MonorepoBuilder) package.

 All the source codes and configuration of our release process can be found in `utils/releaser` folder that is located in the root of the monorepo.